.OPUS File Extension

 What is an OPUS file?

-Since the Opus codec is primarily used for streaming, files with the .opus extension that are encoded with the Opus codec are not common.
+Since the Opus codec is primarily used for streaming, actual OPUS files are not common.

 You can open an OPUS file and play the audio it contains in the following media players: